emrullahcmn/jump_game/README.md

 # jump_game

-jump_game is a game developed with raylib.c and c programming language.
+jump_game is a game developed with raylib.h and c programming language.

 ## Building the game